SiliconLabs/wisun-br-linux/README.md

 EFR32ZG28.

 The RCP needs to be flashed with a specific firmware to communicate with the daemon.
 This firmware is provided in binary format.
-[Application Note 1332][an1332] explains how to build RCP firmware and flash it.
+The [online documentation][rcp] explains how to build RCP firmware and flash it.

 The communication between the Linux host and the RCP is supported through a